cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ### Composed Addresses

 For simple composed accounts (like new naive multisig), we generalize the `address.Hash`.
-The address is constructed by recursively creating addresses for the sub accounts, sorting the addresses and composing it into a single address.
-It ensures that the ordering of keys doesn't impact the created address.
+The address is constructed by recursively creating addresses for the sub accounts, sorting the addresses and composing them into a single address.
+It ensures that the ordering of keys doesn't impact the resulting address.

 ```go
 // We don't need a PubKey interface - we need anything which is addressable.